Where to Buy

 GBM Assessment (Score: 7.5/10)

-Joseph Brodsky, awarded the Nobel Prize in Literature in 1987, stands as one of the great poets of exile, carrying the Russian lyric tradition into the English language with remarkable authority.
+Joseph Brodsky stands as one of the great poets of exile, carrying the Russian lyric tradition into the English language with remarkable authority.
 Persecuted and ultimately expelled from the Soviet Union, he forged a body of work that meditates on time, empire, language, and the consolations of form with classical poise and intellectual rigor.
 His collected poems reveal a sensibility equally at home in the traditions of Mandelstam and Auden, bridging two literary cultures with singular grace.
+Brodsky was awarded the Nobel Prize in Literature in 1987.

 Brodsky's early life was shaped by Soviet persecution: tried for 'social parasitism' in 1964 and sentenced to hard labor, he was eventually forced into exile in 1972 and settled in the United States.
 His poetry transforms the experience of displacement into a meditation on civilization itself, drawing on the resources of both Russian and English literary traditions to articulate the condition of the modern exile navigating between lost and adopted homelands.